Lucchese crime family: The iron fists of Amuso and Casso

 What followed next was a series of botched hits on family members suspected of being informants.
-Ironically, these hits caused several family members to actually turn informer.
-Amuso ordered the slaying of capo Peter "Fat Pete" Chiodo, who, along with Casso, was in charge of the Windows Case operation.
-He was shot 12 times, but still survived.
-After Amuso ordered hits on Chiodo's wife and sister in violation of longstanding rules against women being harmed, Chiodo turned state's evidence and provided the entire windows operation that eventually controlled $150 million in window replacements, sold in New York City.
-As Amuso also sanctioned the hit on Anthony Accetturo, who was on trial in 1990, he also cooperated with the government.
+Ironically, these hits caused several family members to actually turn state's witness.
+Amuso ordered the slaying of capo Peter Chiodo, who, along with Casso, was in charge of the fraudulent windows operation.
+Chiodo was shot twelve times but still survived.
+After Amuso ordered hits on his wife and sister, in violation of longstanding Mafia rules against women being harmed, Chiodo turned state's evidence and provided the entire windows operation.
+After Amuso sanctioned a hit on Accetturo, who was on trial in 1990, he too cooperated with the government.